dgursoy/coho/docs/index.md

 * Report issues on our [Issue Tracker](https://github.com/dgursoy/coho/issues)

 ## Future Development

-> Coho is under active development.
-Please check back for updates and new features.

-Planned features include:

-* GPU acceleration support for faster computations
-* PyTorch integration for enhanced tensor operations and deep learning capabilities
-* Additional optimization methods and reconstruction algorithms

 Want to contribute?
 Check out our [Contribution Guidelines](contributing/index.md) on GitHub.